gleal42/42_Minishell/README.md

 Now that we've talked about builtins, executables and about our termcaps it will be easier to understand how these work which.

 The main issues that we must solve are that:
 - Ctrl-D since it's not a signal, but a character (EOF) we don't need to do anything else.
-We've already dealt with it on the [Extracting Information](src/parse/get_input1.c)
+We've already dealt with it on our [termcaps](https://github.com/gleal42/42_Minishell/blob/beautiful_readme/README.md#L234)
 - Our minishell is an executable.
 So if we send a SIGINT(CTRL-C) signal or SIGKILL (CTRL-\) After some testing it appears that if we use an executable like `cat` then the signal SIGINT will work despite the different signal_catchers in our program.